redaelhail/portfolio/content/blog/regularization/index.md

 Batch normalization starts with normalizing the output of the previous layer, and then sets a new distribution with a new mean and variance to be learned during the training process.
 This helps into stabilizng the learning process and have a faster convergence.

 ![alt Batch normalization figure](batchnormalization.png "Batch normalization")

+Now the question that surges is: **why batch normalization can be considered as regularization technique?** I will try to look into this later.

 These regularization techniques can be used individually or in combination to improve the performance and generalization of machine learning models across various domains and tasks.